Can reach speeds of 30 km/h!

 Badgers are mainly nocturnal animals, and in the winter, they spend most of their time underground.
 During this time, they fast.
 To survive long periods without eating, the animal builds up a good deal of fat late in the summer and toward the fall.

 Each badger family tends to behave uniquely, but all types of badgers live underground.
 Some live together in clans known as cete.
 These vary in size from two animals to as many as 15.
 Badgers have the capacity to run, reaching speeds of 16 miles per hour to 19 miles per hour for short spurts.
 The animals are good climbers, and they can swim.

-Badgers are famous for their ferocity.
+Badgers are animals that are famous for their ferocity.
 If a female adult badger has babies to protect, then she’ll guard them aggressively.
 There are accounts of badgers fighting off packs of dogs and attacking much larger animals than themselves like bears and wolves.
 Badgers may show aggression toward humans if they feel threatened.
 The animal can deliver a painful bite to protect itself.